-- o Travellers of any nationality are permitted to visit Belize. - Travellers to Belize are required to: - Download Belize Health App and complete required information within 72 hours prior to travel. - Book a stay at a Gold Standard hotel within the Tourism Safe Corridor and present confirmation on arrival. - Provide a negative COVID-19 PCR test obtained no more than 72 hours prior to arrival (or test on arrival for USD 50), and undergo health screening on arrival. - No quarantine is necessary with negative test results.
+- Travellers of any nationality are permitted to visit Belize. - Travellers to Belize are required to: - Download Belize Health App and complete required information within 72 hours prior to travel. - Book a stay at a Gold Standard hotel within the Tourism Safe Corridor and present confirmation on arrival. - Provide a negative result of a COVID-19 PCR test obtained no more than 96 hours prior to arrival, or a rapid antigen test taken no more than 48 hours prior to arrival.
+If no negative PCR test result is presented, a COVID-19 test must be taken on arrival at a cost of USD 50. - No quarantine is necessary with negative test results.
 If positive, a minimum 14-day quarantine at the travellers expense is required.